 This paper adds to a growing strand of literature studying the impact of corporate governance on firm innovation.
-Francis and Smith (1995), Eng and Shackell (2001), and Aghion, Van Reenen, and Zingales (2013) find that greater institutional ownership is associated with more innovation.
-Our paper is related to Aghion, Van Reenen, and Zingales (2013).
-We show that the effect of institutional ownership is realized chiefly through the channel of managerial compensation.5 Balsmeier, Fleming, and Manso (2016) investigate the impact of board independence on innovation.
+Francis and Smith (1995), Eng and Shackell (2001), and Aghion et al. (2013) find that greater institutional ownership is associated with more innovation.
+Our paper is related to Aghion et al. (2013).
+We show that the effect of institutional ownership is realized chiefly through the channel of managerial compensation.
+Balsmeier et al. (2016) investigate the impact of board independence on innovation.
 We find that their metric is positively correlated with our measures of disruptive innovation.
 Chemmanur and Tian (2018) find that anti-takeover provisions and institutional ownership spur corporate innovation.
 Iacopetta and Peretto (2018) provide evidence that better corporate governance can lead to economic growth through innovation in a cross-country setting.
 Although a large strand of previous literature documents the positive impact of corporate governance on firm innovation, relatively less is known about the channel through which it operates.
 This paper aims to provide a micro-foundation to shed light on the mechanisms that underlie these empirical facts.
 Moreover, the existing literature mostly focuses on the quantity rather than the quality of innovation, as discussed earlier.
-We use scale-independent measures, and focus on highly cited disruptive innovations instead, as these are more likely to represent new ideas that result in significant knowledge spillovers and fuel economic growth.6
+We use scale-independent measures, and focus on highly cited disruptive innovations instead, as these are more likely to represent new ideas that result in significant knowledge spillovers and fuel economic growth.